 Method of Detecting Molecules

-Thus, in order to eliminate the necessity of fluorescently tagging target nucleic acid, which requires chemical steps before analyte is brought to a sensor, the inventors have devised an apparatus and method for the exposure of analyte to a nanoporous senor without chemical processing.
-The invention is a nucleic acid microarray sensor which detects target nucleic acid based on binding-induced conductivity changes in parallel nanochannels.
-The sensor allows for the detection of the binding of “target” nucleic acid to “probe” nucleic acid strands which are linked to the sensor.
-The probe nucleic acid strands are linked to the inner walls of a high-aspect ratio porous structure.
-The pore diameter may range from 5-200 nm.
-When target nucleic acid binds to the probe nucleic acid which is linked to the pore walls, it fills a large fraction of the cross-sectional area of the pore.
-Since the dominant electrical conduction mechanism through a liquid is ionic, it is expected that by filling a large fraction of the pore volume with target nucleic acid, the electrical conduction through the pore will be significantly reduced.
+The invention is a nucleic acid microarray sensor that detects target nucleic acid based on binding-induced conductivity changes in parallel nanochannels.
+The sensor allows for the detection of the binding of “target” nucleic acid to “probe” nucleic acid strands that are linked to the sensor.
+The probe nucleic acid strands are linked to the inner walls of a high-aspect-ratio porous structure.
+The pore diameter may range from 5 nm to 200 nm.
+When target nucleic acid binds to the probe nucleic acid that is linked to the pore walls, it fills a large fraction of the cross-sectional area of the pore.
+Because the dominant electrical conduction mechanism through a liquid is ionic, it is expected that by filling a large fraction of the pore volume with target nucleic acid, the electrical conduction through the pore will be significantly reduced.

 Patent Status: U.S. patent(s) 7906316; 8,691,499 issued.

 *Proof of Concept Completed; Available for Licensing.CONTACT: